Adarshtechy/SecureAuth-PHP/README.md

 ```

 2. Set Up Local Server
-  -Use XAMPP, WAMP, or MAMP.
+  - Use XAMPP, WAMP, or MAMP.

-  -Move the project folder to the htdocs directory.
+  - Move the project folder to the htdocs directory.

 3. Create MySQL Database

-  -Open phpMyAdmin
+  - Open phpMyAdmin

-  -Create a new database (e.g., auth_system)
+  - Create a new database (e.g., auth_system)

-  -Create a users table:
+  - Create a users table:

 ```sql
 CREATE TABLE users (